 GrantWatch is a database of currently available grants.
-Our team of grant researchers works tirelessly to find grants for nonprofits, businesses and individuals in North America and Israel.
-If there is a grant being offered, our researchers will find it and list it, and all grants are checked to ensure that they are legitimate before posting on our website.
-The goal is to list all available grants in one comprehensive index, making GrantWatch the No. 1 search engine for grant funding.
+Their team of grant researchers work tirelessly to locate new grants for nonprofits, businesses and individuals.
+If there is a grant available, their researchers will find it and list it.
+Additionally, the grant goes through a verification process to ensure that they are legitimate before they add it to their website.
+Their goal is to list all available grants in one comprehensive index, making GrantWatch the No. 1 search engine for grant funding!

-Grants are listed in over 50 categories and are further sorted by geographical location.
-The grant details are listed in simple language, making it easy to understand.
+Over 50 different grant categories exist on GrantWatch.
+Furthermore, GrantWatch has subsides for each location; USA states, Canadian provinces, and International.
+The grant details are in simple language, making it easy to understand.
 GrantWatch charges a nominal subscription fee for the use of their service.
 The fee depends on how long you would like to use the database.
-You can choose unlimited access for a week, a month, three months or one year.
+You can choose unlimited access for a week, a month, three months, or one year.

 Why Subscribe to GrantWatch?

 Each day, millions of dollars in grant funding are awarded daily to grant seekers.
-Our database has over 20,000 archived grants.
-For as little as $18 per week, you get unlimited, 24/7 access to information about free money.
-Ninety-eight percent of the funding found on GrantWatch are grants.
-That means that you do not need to repay the funder.
-It is a gift.
+Their database has over 20,000 archived grants.
+For as little as $18 per week, you get unlimited, 24/7 access to information about free funding opportunities.

 Grants are available to individuals such as: researchers, scientists, post-graduate students, IHE staff, teachers, educators, writers, filmmakers, artists, healthcare professionals, and veterans.
 Grants are rarely available for general financial assistance.
 Instead, opt to look for financial aid opportunities.